arez/arez/docs/computed_values.md

   having no observers.
 This callback is often used to unsubscribe from changes from the native platform.
 * **onStale**: This callback is invoked when the computed value is stale and needs to be recomputed.
 This callback is often used to initiate processes to update the computed value.
-* **onDispose**: This callback is invoked when the computed value is disposed.
-This callback is used to release resources (i.e. event listeners) that have been allocated in other callbacks.

 ## Equality Comparison